ibm-apiconnect/pot/labs/lab5.md

 1. Select the `inventory` app checkbox and then select `add`

     ![](https://github.com/ibm-apiconnect/pot/raw/gh-pages/images/lab5/addtoproduct2.png)
-{% endcomment %}

-1. API Connect will generate a new OpenAPI definition file for the `financing` API and automatically load the API editor screen.
-Notice that the API does not contain any paths or data definitions.
-We will be adding these in the following steps.

 1. Click on the `Schemes` menu option, or select it from the API editor menu.
 Enable the `https` scheme.

     ![](https://github.com/ibm-apiconnect/pot/raw/gh-pages/images/lab5/fin_schemes.png)

 1. Click on `Host` from the API editor menu.
 Remove `$(catalog.host)` from the Host field.
 We will keep this blank.

     {% include troubleshooting.html content="The host field will show a red line indicating that the field is required.
 You may ignore this message.